jamulussoftware/jamuluswebsite/wiki/en/en-Software-Manual.md

 ![Sound card device macOS](https://user-images.githubusercontent.com/20726856/97361570-02752e00-18a0-11eb-8475-e92a57ce6ae7.png)

 The ASIO driver (sound card) can be selected using Jamulus under the Windows operating system.
 If the selected ASIO driver is not valid an error message is shown and the previous valid driver is selected.
-Under the macOS operating system the input and output hardware can be selected.
+Under macOS the input and output hardware can be selected.

 ### Input/output channel mapping